stevep99/keyboard-layout-analysis-tool/README.md

 If you want to use this code to analyze layouts but would rather avoid compiling the code, then use this online version of the app: http://colemakmods.github.io/mod-dh/analyze.html

+If you want to know more about the letter frequency distrubution statistics used by this analyzer, take a look at this page describing the [frequency data](data/README.md).

 The project contains two modules: "keyboard" and "keyboard-web"

 ## The "keyboard" Module